zoharbabin/kaltura-discord/kaltura-discord/README.md

 - Check if the bot is online in Discord
 - Verify that the bot token is correct in the `.env` file
 - Check the logs for any errors
+- Ensure that the required intents are enabled in the Discord Developer Portal

 #### Kaltura API Errors